octo-technology/OpenTezos/docs/tezos-basics/operations.md

 Operations in the mempool are broadcasted to peers whenever the mempool is updated.
 A node fetches an operation from another remote peer's advertisement using the operation's hash.

-A valid operation lives in the mempool until its addition to a valid block on a chain the node considers canonical.
+A valid operation lives in the mempool until its addition to a valid block on a chain the node is considered canonical.
 If an operation isn't added to a block during its "*`time-to-live`*" duration, it quits the mempool.
 As long as a transaction is in the mempool, the sender's address cannot issue another.
 However, it is possible to send multiple transactions at the same time in a batch.

 ### Baking and endorsement
 Bakers are free to select operations from the mempool, but they usually use a minimum fee filter.
 After a block creation, endorsers check its validity.
-At the end of the allotted time, the selected baker collects endorsers' opinions, adds them to the block, and forges it.
+At the end of the allotted time, the selected baker collects the endorsers' opinions, adds them to the block, and forges it.

 ### Validator
 The selected baker sends the created block to a node.
 Once received, the node starts the block validation by calling the *Apply_block* function.
-This function validates the block header by using protocol parameters and verifies all the operations.
+This function validates the block header by using the protocol parameters and verifies all the operations.

 The block validation checks for errors such as too many operations, oversized operations, incorrect protocol versions, unauthorized validation passes, invalid fitness, unavailable protocols, errors while applying a transaction, and more [[5]](/tezos-basics/operations#references).

-Once a block is validated and is a candidate for the new head of the chain, it arrives the "*chain validator*" which checks if the fitness score[[6]](/tezos-basics/operations#references) of the new head is higher than the fitness score of the current one.
+Once a block is validated and is a candidate for the new head of the chain, it arrives to the "*chain validator*" which checks if the fitness score[[6]](/tezos-basics/operations#references) of the new head is higher than the fitness score of the current one.
 If it is not, the block is ignored.
-If it is, then this block replaces the current head.
+If it is, then this block replaces the current head of the chain.
 The *chain validator* then calls the *pre-validator* to flush the *mempool*.
 Finally, the new head is advertised to the peers using the *distributed_db's Advertise module*[[7]](/tezos-basics/operations#references).
 Of course, this block only becomes part of the canonical chain if future bakers decide to bake on top of it.

 ## What have we learned so far?
 In this chapter, we discovered the Tezos operations and how they are validated.